This tutorial is useful for anyone looking to connect a Raspberry Pi to the cloud, especially to the AskSensors IoT platform, using Node.js.

 Step 5: Sign Up for Asksensors

-Signing up for AskSensors account is easy and free, create a new account on https://asksensors.com.
+Signing up for AskSensors account is easy and free, if you still not have an account yet, create a new one at https://asksensors.com.

 Create a new Sensor with at least one module, Save it, and show the module 1 graph.

 A unique Api Key In will be provided, we will use it in the next step.